-Land use within drainage areas is typical of office/industrial settings with surface features that include laboratories, support facilities, paved areas, and grassy lawns.
-Outdoor material storage is most prevalent in the 7000 area on the east end of the main ORNL facility (where most of the craft and maintenance shops are located); other smaller outdoor storage areas are located throughout the facility in and around loading docks and material delivery areas at laboratory and office buildings.
-The types of materials stored outside include metal items (sheeting, pipes, and parts); equipment awaiting use, disposal, or repair; construction material; and deicer product.
+Storm water drainage areas at ORNL are inspected twice per year as stipulated in the WQPP.
+Land use within drainage areas is typical of office/industrial/research settings with surface features that include laboratories, support facilities, paved areas, and grassy lawns.
+Outdoor material storage is dynamic in many places but is most prevalent in the 7000 area on the east end of the main ORNL facility, where most of the craft and maintenance shops are located.
+Smaller outdoor storage areas are located throughout the facility in and around loading docks and material delivery areas at laboratory and office buildings.
+The types of materials stored outside, as noted in field inspections, include finished metal items (pipes and parts); equipment awaiting use, disposal, or repair; aging (rusting) infrastructure; and construction equipment and material.
+A site visit to active construction sites also occurs twice per year to evaluate the overall effectiveness of the best management practices in use.
+In general, no long-term environmental impacts have been noted.
+While sites that are covered by a Tennessee construction general permit are considered to have more significant potential for runoff impacts, inspections and controls required by an approved Storm Water Pollution Prevention Plan have proven effective at minimizing short-term and long-term impacts to nearby streams and waterways from construction sites.

-Some construction activities are performed on third-party-funded construction projects on the ORR under agreements with federal agencies other than DOE and with local and state agencies.
-There are mechanisms in place for ensuring effective storm water controls at the third-party sites, one of which includes staff from UT-Battelle acting as points of contact for communication interface on environmental conditions, spill/emergency responses, and other key issues.
+Some construction activities are performed on third-party-funded construction projects on tORR under agreements with federal agencies other than DOE and with local and state agencies.
+There are mechanisms in place for ensuring effective storm water controls at the third-party sites, one of which includes staff from UT-Battelle acting as points of contact for communication interface on environmental conditions, erosion and sedimentation controls, spill/emergency responses, and other key issues.